XOPS

 Every employee transition.

-Each runbook orchestrates across HR, identity, devices, software, comms, workplace, payroll, and finance — and adapts when reality breaks the script.
+These are not fixed workflows.
+Each outcome pattern uses the current Employee Position to determine the right actions, ordering, policy, and exception path across HR, identity, devices, software, communications, workplace, payroll, and finance.
 Every transition follows a governed, auditable path.
 Every action is reversible.

 Onboarding